Dazey Glass Jar Butter Churns

 The downside of this is that Dazey butter churns are being reproduced currently.
 We just ran an ebay search for Dazey churn and over half of the auctions were for reproduction butter churns.
 Buyers must be very careful to make sure that they distinguish between antique churns and modern reproductions.
 Dazey never made a butter churn smaller than one quart.
 Pint, half-pint, No. 5, child's churns and salesman's samples are all reproductions.
 Salesman's samples were used for items that were large, that a traveling salesman could not carry with him.
 In the case of a churn, a salesman could easily carry the churn with him, there would be no need for a small size sample.
 In fact if you look at a one quart churn it would seem like it was much smaller than would be practical.
 The reason for small churns was that much of the butter made in homes was sweet or unsalted butter.
 Sweet butter was very perishable, especially before the days of modern refrigeration.
 It often started to get an off taste within a day or two.
 To avoid this butter was churned in small quantities that could be used in a day or two.

 So Dazey churns smaller than one quart are easy to identify as reproductions.
 However Dazey churns from one to eight quart are also being reproduced and Dazey did make butter churns in these sizes.
 On some of the larger sizes that Dazey did make, the Made in America or St. Louis, U.S.A. line may be missing or blurred.
 On reproductions of patent dated churns the abbreviation FEB. may be misspelled on the jar.
 The only original churn frame that was marked Dazey was the patent dated style.
 Dazey never made the bullseye style of frame that was embossed with the name Dazey.
 Another difference is in the wood handles.
 Often on reproduction churns they are shorter than the originals and held on to the crank arm with a threaded bolt rather than a peened rivet.
 The wood paddles are often not made of maple but rather a wood with a much more distinct grain.
+Also Dazey only used clear glass jars.
+Dazey butter churns with amber, cobalt or ruby colored glass are fakes.
 The metal tops on the reproductions will be distressed or acid washed to look old but this will look different than an old metal top that has been aged for years.
 Most old churns will have some wear on the bottom corners of the glass jar.
 It is possible that an old churn might never have been used but this would not be seen very often.
 If you are not sure ask questions.
 It is terrible to tell someone they paid hundreds of dollars for a reproduction butter churn that they thought was old.